Written by Michael VanDerLaan

 Perhaps the biggest defining characteristic of golf - and hence very related to its staying power and popularity - you can learn to play the game at any age.

 The same just cannot be said about very many other sports.
 Most of us played one sport or another when we were young.
 As we get older, and our bodies can’t handle the strain of higher impact sports anymore, it seems that we all turn to golf.
 There is currently a huge movement of people in their 30’s and 40’s taking up the game.
-Even more remarkable is that many golfers do not even start playing until they are in their 50s or 60s or even retired.
+Even more remarkable is that many golfers do not even start playing until they are in their 50s or 60s or even after they have retired.

 Many golfers are able to play all the way up until their final days, or very near to it.